111 S. Tejon St. Suite 703

 Art on the Streets (AOTS) is managed as a program of Downtown Colorado Springs, through Downtown Ventures, Inc., a nonprofit nongovernmental organization.
 The program is funded entirely by corporate and individual donors – no public funds are used.

 Downtown is the heart of Colorado Springs' cultural community, and the arts play a central role in economic development, tourism, and quality of life.
 Art on the Streets is a celebrated Downtown tradition, currently in its 23rd year, that enlivens the urban experience for the 17,000 individuals who work there, as well as for residents and tourists.
+Especially during COVID-19, this exhibit has served as an important touchstone for the community, spurring greater engagement in public gathering spaces and providing cultural connection outside traditional venues that remain closed.

 Annual exhibits are heavily promoted by Downtown Colorado Springs, including regional and national press outreach, a GPS-based smartphone tour of the exhibit, and a full-color exhibit brochure distributed throughout Downtown.
 It is also available online at www.downtowncs.com/aots.